Foglight/dockerimage/FglAMDockerImage/README.md

 ## installer.properties:
 This file is used to set different properties during the FglAM installation, and here are the properties instructions.
 * installer.installdir=/opt/fglam \
 Set the directory to which FoglightAgentManager will be installed.
+If you modify the directory, please pay attention to the corresponding changes in docker-entrypoint.sh(at line 3 and 5) and replace the "/opt/fglam" string with the specific FglAM installer directory you just edit before.

 * installer.fms=url=https://${FMS_URL}:8443,ssl-allow-self-signed=true,ssl-cert-common-name=quest.com \
 Specify the FMS URL that FoglightAgentManager will connect to.
 Here is using the HTTPS conncention.